 Maboneng is not the only regenerated area in Johannesburg.
 Places like Braamfontein, Newtown and 44 Stanley are equally an example that Johannesburg is rising from its ashes.
 Some areas are still no-go zones but visiting Joburg has definitely been an eye-opener for me!
 It’s a place I can’t wait to get back to!

 Have you been to Johannesburg?
-Which area would you recommend?
+What would you consider the best things to do in Maboneng?
+Or which other area would you recommend?